Egyptian police fire tear gas to end clashes in Cairo

 "Down, down with military rule!" the protesters chanted.

 Similar pro-Brotherhood protests were staged in other parts of Cairo along with the Suez Canal cities of Suez and Port Said.
-Most of the marches set off from mosques after Friday's noon prayers.
+Most of the protests set off from mosques after Friday's noon prayers.

-The police arrested 73 pro-Brotherhood protesters in different places for "inciting riots", according to an Interior Ministry statement.
+The police arrested eight pro-Brotherhood protesters in Cairo for "inciting riots", the state run Al-Ahram news website said.

-Two weeks ago a law was promulgated that banned protests near or originating from places of worship, and made it compulsory to seek Interior Ministry permission to hold a demonstration.
+Two weeks ago a new law was promulgated that banned protests near or originating from places of worship, and made it compulsory to seek Interior Ministry permission for protests.

 A ministry official said no such request had been filed for Friday's protests.